S8INT/AirBnB_clone_v2/README.md

-<center> <h1>HBNB - The Console</h1> </center>
+<center> <h1> AirBnB clone - MySQL </h1> </center>

-This repository contains the initial stage of a student project to build a clone of the AirBnB website.
-This stage implements a backend interface, or console, to manage program data.
-Console commands allow the user to create, update, and destroy objects, as well as manage file storage.
-Using a system of JSON serialization/deserialization, storage is persistent between sessions.
+This is the AirBnB clone - MySQL project where we work on the DataBase and other adjustments in this we wil follow the requirments and tasks as listed below.

 ---